 Despite all the challenges registration of IMAN commenced in February 1989 with application to the Ministry of Internal Affairs and the release of public notice regarding the registration in the then three (3) National daily newspapers.

 Six (6) people were selected to serve as trustees of the Organization and hence were presented for the formal registration as follows:

 1. Professor Abdul Fatah Biola Mabadeje – Chairman

 3. Dr. Mashood Babatunde Ademuyiwa – Member

 6. Dr. Ibrahim Abdu-Aguye – Secretary

-These group of officials worked tirelessly to ensure the acceptance and spread of IMAN across the whole states in Nigeria.
-On 25th of August 1991, IMAN conveyed a congress meeting in Maiduguri of Borno state to adopt a clause as part of requirements for final registration with Corporate Affairs Commission (CAC).
+This group of officials worked tirelessly to ensure the acceptance and spread of IMAN across the whole states in Nigeria.
+On 25th of August 1991, IMAN conveyed a congress meeting in Maiduguri of Borno state to adopt a clause as part of the requirements for final registration with Corporate Affairs Commission (CAC).

 This was attended by thirty (30) participants from various state of the federation as shown in the attendance record as follows:

 1. Prof. A. F. B. Mabadeje – Lagos – Chairman

 7. Mr. A. R M Momodu – Ilorin